DarthFubuMVC/FubuMVC.Export/README.md

 FubuMVC.Export will scan your route outputs looking for a matching `ExcelMapping<T>` or `ExcelMapping<T,K>`.
 If it finds one, it will wire up a `ExcelMediaWriter<T>` as an available output.
 In our example, our route returns a `Person` object, so it will look for a matching `ExcelMapping<Person>` or `ExcelMapping<Person,K>`.
 The matching process ignores the `K` generic parameter.
 Since it found a mapper, it will create a `ExcelMediaWriter<Person>`.
 When you make a http request with the `Accept Header` set to `application/xlsx` it will hit that wired up `ExcelMediaWriter`.

 When the `Action`, in our case `get_person`, is requested the `ExcelMediaWriter` will write a temporary file to disk, and return a url that can be used to download the file.
 FubuMVC.Export automatically wires up a download `EndPoint` with an `Action` which returns a `DownloadFileModel`.
 By default this looks like `file/download/{filenamehash}`.
 When the `file/download` `Action` is requested with a valid filename hash it will download the file.

+#Dependencies#
+FubuMVC.Export uses the `DocumentFormat.OpenXml` nuget to do the Excel generation.  `DocumentFormat.OpenXml` depends on `WindowsBase`.

+#Gotchas#
+Internet Explorer will cache ajax requests when using jQuery.
+When doing an ajax requests with jQuery to download the Excel file, make sure to set `cache:false` on the request.